tcampbe/austincodingacademy.com/_posts/2020-02-24-myspace-and-the-coding-legacy-it-left-behind.md

 created_at: 2020-02-24 15:00:00 -0600
 updated_at: 2020-02-24 16:00:00 -0600
 categories:
-- myspace
+- article
-excerpt: ''
+excerpt: For an entire generation, MySpace was a gateway to the addictive social networking platforms that are now a ubiquitous feature of our lives.
+And for many members of that same generation, MySpace was a gateway to another inescapable part of modern life—writing code.
 redirect_from: []
-permalink: "/blog/myspace-and-the-coding-legacy-it-left-behind/"
+permalink: "/blog/article/myspace-and-the-coding-legacy-it-left-behind/"
 canonical_link: ''
 author_name: Austin Coding Academy
 author_email: info@austincodingacademy.com
 school_keys:
-- texastechcodingacademy.com
+- texastechcodingacademy
-- lubbockcodingacademy.com
+- lubbockcodingacademy
-- circlecoding.com
+- circlecoding
-- austincodingacademy.com
+- austincodingacademy
 img: "/assets/uploads/spongebob-myspace-layout.jpg"

 ---